vrtsystems/openthread/examples/platforms/nrf528xx/nrf52840/README.md

 # Support for the Fanstel BT840X, BT840XE and USB840X

-The Fanstel [USB840X][USB840X] is a FCC-approved pre-packaged Bluetooth dongle built around the nRF52840 SoC and the SKY66112 PA/LNA front-end.
+The Fanstel [USB840X][USB840X] is a FCC-approved pre-packaged Bluetooth dongle built around the nRF52840 SoC and the [SKY66112 PA/LNA front-end][SKY66112].
 Also available is a module, the [BT840X][BT840X] and [BT840XE][BT840XE] which can be incorporated into designs.
 All three share the same basic hardware.

 To do this, you'll need [nrfutil][nrfutil], and the Fanstel boot-loader private key (available by contacting Fanstel directly).